msveshnikov/cyberia/DOCUMENTATION.md

 ## Architecture

-IsoCraft follows a client-server architecture with a React-based frontend and an Express.js backend.
+Cyberia follows a client-server architecture with a React-based frontend and an Express.js backend.
 The application is designed to be scalable and performant, utilizing modern web technologies and best practices.